OctopusDeploy/blog/blog/2025-01/cdk-deployments/index.md

 ### Deploying the CDK package

-Our CDK application will be deployed as part of a `Run an AWS CLI Script` step.
-This step requires access to the `cdk` CLI which we will install into the [AWS Worker Tools](https://github.com/OctopusDeployLabs/workertools?tab=readme-ov-file#aws-workertools) Docker image using the [inline docker image](https://octopus.com/docs/projects/steps/execution-containers-for-workers#inline-execution-containers) feature:
+Our CDK application will deploy as part of a **Run an AWS CLI Script** step.
+This step requires access to the `cdk` CLI which we'll install into the [AWS Worker Tools](https://github.com/OctopusDeployLabs/workertools?tab=readme-ov-file#aws-workertools) Docker image using the [inline docker image](https://octopus.com/docs/projects/steps/execution-containers-for-workers#inline-execution-containers) feature:

 ```Dockerfile
 FROM octopuslabs/aws-workertools